g185/ArTeller/second_presentation/Architecture.md

 Plays the audio description of the statue when the system is correctly triggered

 ## STM32 Nucleo board
 Processes the incoming proximity values to detect people.
 The system will start the activation protocol whenever it detects an interested user.
-In order to define an "interested" user, we will use an algorithm that will also detect the height of the visitor, in ordder to play a different audio track.
+In order to define an "interested" user, we will use an algorithm that will also detect the height of the visitor, in order to play a different audio track.

 # Cloud Infrastructure
 ## Thingsboard